 Iowa, land of corn and pigs, caucuses and... nuclear weapons.
 After World War II, Uncle Sam had to come to Iowa to get his nuclear weapons.
 They weren't made anywhere else until into the Fifties.

 Here are ten movies I saw as a kid growing up in the sixties and how I saw them then and how I see them now.
 Some stand the test of time, some stink and some are guilty pleasures.

-Syd Barrett was a founding member of Pink Floyd, but he was only a member from 1965 until 1968 due to his descent into madness, accelerated by drugs.
+Syd Barrett was a founding member of Pink Floyd, but he was only a member from 1965 until 1968 due to his drug-fueled descent into madness.